 It costs less than $2 USD to visit Buduruwagala.
 You can reach it by tuk tuk from Wellawaya or by bus and a short tuk tuk drive from Ella.
 The bus from Ella to Wellawaya takes around 45 minutes.

 You can visit Buduruwagala on a day trip from Yala or from Ella, or even en route from Yala to Ella.
-These are some good tours:
+You can book your tour here.

 What are your favorite temples in Sri Lanka?